Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   Depending on the process status, the editing toolbar displays the following buttons:

   - ![Abort](/Assets/Icons/Stop.png "[Abort]") (Abort)
     Click this button to end the process.
-This button is displayed when the process status is *Error* or *In Progress*.
+This button is displayed when the process status is *Error* or *In progress*.
 When clicking this button, the process status changes to *Aborted*.
   - ![Suspend](/Assets/Icons/Pause.png "[Suspend]") (Suspend)
     Click this button to suspend the process temporarily.
-This button is displayed when the process status is *In Progress*.
+This button is displayed when the process status is *In progress*.
 When clicking this button, the process status changes to *Suspended*.
   - ![Start](/Assets/Icons/Play.png "[Start]") (Start)
     Click this button to resume the process.
 This button is displayed when the process status is *Suspended*.
-When clicking this button, process status changes again to *In Progress*.
+When clicking this button, process status changes again to *In progress*.

   - *Status*
     Status of the process.
 The different process statuses are displayed in different colors.
 The following statuses are possible:

     - Ready (light gray)
-    - In Progress (blue)
+    - In progress (blue)
     - Error (red)
     - Done (green)
     - Dead (black)